 Mitigation is any action taken to permanently reduce or eliminate the risk to people and their property from the effects of hazards.
 The Escambia County Local Mitigation Strategy attempts to reduce some of the risk associated with hazards by implementing mitigation projects within Escambia County and its municipalities.
 The LMS process is intended to be a framework for documenting the activities of the LMS Strategy Committee and the future mitigation activities within the County.
-This plan includes updated bylaws of the LMS Strategy Committee; and, the overall planning process is intended to make the LMS Strategy Committee more active in the coming years as well as find ways to further promote public participation.
+This plan includes updated bylaws of the LMS Strategy Committee more active in the coming years as well as find ways to further promote public participation.
 The LMS Strategy Committee has been established to prepare the community to be more resistant and resilient to the effects of future disasters.